zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 | `24`         | Nonce        | Random nonce              |
 | `[49,561]`   | Bytes        | Encrypted payload         |

+TODO: add requested announcement timeout, and add timeout in response.

 The payload is authenticated and encrypted with the announcement secret key and the recipient's DHT public key and the given nonce, and consists of a Ping ID and an announcement: